MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

       where randomInt = randomRIO (1, 10) :: IO Integer
 ```

-A lot of confusion comes from ideas such as "Monad is IO", "To do something impure I need monad", "Monad bring imperative style to FP", or "Monad is something hard and weird".
+A lot of confusion comes from ideas such as "Monad is IO", "To do something impure I need a monad", "Monad brings imperative style to FP", or "Monad is something hard and weird".
 No, `Monad` is just a type class with defined operations and laws, just as `Monoid` (so pretty simple, right?!).
-What does something with input and output are IO actions = how is the type IO implemented, not that it is an instance of `Monad`, `Applicative`, and `Functor`.
-Those just allow you to do some pure things with `IO` type and actions.
+IO actions manipulate and output, this is their essence.
+And BY THE WAY, they are (very conveniently) an instance of `Monad`, `Applicative`, and `Functor`.
+Those  allow you to do some pure composition and other tricks with `IO` type and actions.
 A great and detailed explanation can be found on [HaskellWiki - IO inside](https://wiki.haskell.org/IO_inside).

-## Task assignment
+## The task assignment

 The homework to practice typeclasses from this tutorial is in repository [MI-AFP/hw07](https://github.com/MI-AFP/hw07).